-Title IX Policy: Discrimination on the Basis of Sex & Sexual Misconduct ity College consideres sex discrimination in all its forms to be a serious offense.
-This policy refers to all forms of sex discrimination, including but notlimited to: sexual harassment, sexual assault, and sexual violence by employees, students, or third parties.
+Title IX Policy: Discrimination on the Basis of Sex & Sexual Misconduct

+Martin Community College is committed to providing a learning and working environment that promotes personal integrity, civility and mutual respect in an environment free of discrimination on the basis of sex, which includes all forms of sexual misconduct.
+Sex discrimination violates an individual's fundamental rights and personal dignity.
+Martin Community College considers sex discrimination in all its forms to be a serious offense.
+This policy refers to all forms of sex discrimination, including but not limited to: sexual harassment, sexual assault, and sexual violence by employees, students, or third parties.
 See the complete MCC Title IX Policy and procedures on the MCC website.